RUSSIA: Enforced liquidation of communities accelerates

 Familiar path of administrative cases, warnings, "repeat offences"

 The most recent dissolutions have followed a familiar path, Forum 18 notes, involving the discovery of "extremist" literature, charges under Article 20.29 ("Production or mass distribution of extremist materials") of the Code of Administrative Offences, prosecutors' warnings, and allegations of repeat offences, leading to prosecutors seeking liquidation through the courts.

-The three liquidation orders in Tyumen, Belgorod and Stariy Oskol, the attempted liquidation in Cherkessk, and the "extremism" warnings prosecutors have issued to communities all over the country all mark an intensification of law enforcement efforts to curtail Jehovah's Witness activity.
+The three liquidation orders in Tyumen, Belgorod and Stariy Oskol, the attempted liquidation in Cherkessk, and the "extremism" warnings prosecutors have issued to communities all over the country all mark an intensification of state efforts to curtail Jehovah's Witness activity.

 Many Jehovah's Witness texts (as well as numerous Muslim, several Falun Gong and one Catholic book) have been declared "extremist" and placed on the Justice Ministry's Federal List of Extremist Materials.
 Possession of an item on the Federal List carries the risk of a fine or imprisonment for up to 15 days, and confiscation of the banned literature.
 The Federal List now runs to over 3,000 items, often does not include full bibliographical details, and is irregularly updated.
 Checking whether a particular item is on the List can be very difficult or even impossible (see Forum 18's Russia "extremism" religious freedom survey http://www.forum18.org/archive.php?article_id=1724).